 No. You don’t need any experience to teach English in Korea.

-5. Should I sign up for the TEFL course?
+5. Should I sign up for a TEFL course?

-6. Will I pay off my student loans while teaching English in Korea?
+6. Will I pay off my student loans while teaching in Korea?

 If you are careful with your money, you can put over $1000 a month on your student loans while teaching English in Korea.

-7. Will I meet other university graduates while teaching English in Korea?
+7. Will I meet other university graduates while teaching in Korea?

 Yes!
-You will meet lots of other graduates teaching in Korea from all over the world.
+You will meet lots of other graduates while teaching in Korea from all over the world.

-8. Can I teach English in Korea with a friend?
+8. Can I teach in Korea with a friend?

 Definitely!
 However, your friend must have a university degree to teach English in Korea.
-I do have couple jobs.
-Couples need to be flexible on location within Korea.
+I can get you both a job at the same school but you need to be flexible on location within Korea.

-9. Will I get shared or single accommodation while teaching English in Korea?
+9. Will I get shared or single accommodation when teaching English in Korea?